jundalisay/sp/content/en/research/sarkar/microvita/chapter-01c.md

 **Microvita do not belong to the category of unicellular creatures.**

 - Like all other organic and psychic beings, microvita exist, multiply and die.
 - Unlike them, microvita are not directly related to carbon atoms or carbon molecules.

-Microvita are not subjected to barometric conditions or temperature.
+**Microvita are not subjected to barometric conditions or temperature.** *

+{{< n n="The cruder microvita are subject to temperature as seen in yogurt" >}}

 Unicellular creatures grow and decay within the scope of the 5 fundamental factors
 - But cruder microvita function within the realm of the five inferences*.

 {{< n n="*These mean the mental or metaphysical body instead of the physicality of the 5 Factors (which become 5 Inferences in the mental realm).
 For this, we use the word 5 Strata" >}}